 Two examples of the dial patterns used for the compliance test are shown below.
-The first example shows that 11 digit dialed numbers that begin with 1 uses route policy To-SBC1.
+The first example shows that 11 digit dialed numbers that begin with 1 originating from Location 150 CM uses route policy To AA-SBC01.

-The second example shows that a 10 digit number 7135551234 to domain avayalab.com and originating from SP-SIP-TRUNK-SBC uses route policy To-CommunicationManagerTG1.
+The second example shows that a 10 digit number 7135551234 to domain avayalab.com and originating from AA-SBC\150 uses route policy To-CM601-TG1-LOC150.
 This is a DID number assigned to the enterprise from PAETEC.
-SP-SIP-TRUNK-SBC is selected because these calls come from the SBC which resides in that location.